 We saw that the King County Metro bus has relocated to the Let’s Move exhibit, next to the Light Rail model, which seems like a much better fit.
 Families will also find wooden train sets (with cozy corners for kids who need a quieter space) and foam building blocks in the former stroller parking area.

 The Market and Construction zones were still, well, under construction during our visit, but my grocery-store-loving kids were happy to hear that they’ll return soon.

 Costumes throughout the museum also got a refresh during the closure.
 Fabulous felt bird wings and rainbow silk capes await kids in the Bijou Theater.
 New postal worker and firefighter costumes sit near their accompanying vehicles.

 Definitely don’t miss hitting the summit of the Mountain for pretend s’mores at the new camping space.
 Halfway up you’ll find lovely woodland creature costumes.

 I can’t help but feel a bit nostalgic for some of my favorite pre-pandemic features, but the 42-year-old Seattle Children’s Museum was due for an update.
 The refreshed museum warrants a visit for any family with young kids looking for hands-on play, or as part of a Seattle Center itinerary for locals and visitors alike.

 If you go…

 Admission: Entry costs $12 per person ages 1 to 65.
 Seniors pay $10 and babies under age 1 enter free.
-Each person in your group will need a timed-entry reservation (released on a rolling two-week schedule), but you pay on arrival.
+Reservations are no longer needed; just show up.
 Entry is good for the day, so while you can’t eat in the museum, you can fuel up upstairs in the Armory or outdoors near the International Fountain and easily return after snack time.

 Safety protocols: Check on current policies before your visit.